 PAHO Ethics Review Committee (PAHOERC)

-PAHOERC is made up of a group of professionals from different disciplines, observers from key departments, and a Secretariat that is part of the Regional Bioethics Program, within the Department of Health Services and Systems (HSS).
+PAHOERC is made up of a group of professionals from different disciplines, observers from key departments, and a Secretariat that is part of the Regional Bioethics Program, within the Department of Evidence and Intelligence for Action in Health (EIH).
 Current PAHOERC members and observers are listed here.

 How can I send my proposal to PAHOERC for ethics review?